subvertnormality/mosaic/README.md

 ```

 Some devices respond to trigs on specific note numbers.
-Without locking a channel to the relevant note numbers, things can get strange very quickly in the world of _Mosaic_ as merging patterns often alters the note numbers on clashing steps (by design).
-This is obviously not desirable for devices that require a specific midi note for a specific drum sound, for example.
+Without locking a channel to the relevant note numbers, things can get strange very quickly in the world of _Mosaic_.
+This is because merging patterns often alters the note numbers on clashing steps.
+This is obviously not desirable for devices that require a certain midi note for a specific drum sound.
 You can lock a device's note number using the "Fixed Note" param on the trig lock page.
 You can also set this in your `custom_device_map.lua` file:

 ```
   {